inesp/inesp.github.io/_posts/2025-01-12-in-db-transaction-with_retry.md

 ---
-title: "Building blocks collection: What to do when a DB transaction fails?"
+title: "Building blocks collection: What to do when a DB transaction fails?
+Retry them ♻️"
 excerpt_separator: <!--more-->
 biblio:
 ---